 If you have been following my blog for a while, then you will already know that I value gut health as one of the most important aspects of a healthy life!
 Some studies say that up to 80% of our immune system lives in our guts!
 If we don’t take care of them, we cannot achieve optimum health.
-That’s why I am excited to bring you another guest post by Lydia from Divine Health From The Inside Out, a Nutritional Therapy Practitioner and creator of the amazing “Heal Your Gut Online Course” I am proud to share this post with all of you and very thankful to Lydia for writing this!
+That’s why I am excited to bring you another guest post by Lydia from the Lydia Joy website, a Nutritional Therapy Practitioner.
+I am proud to share this post with all of you and very thankful to Lydia for writing this!

-There can be a lot of confusion around what diet is a healthy diet or what foods one should be eating when suffering with health issues and digestive complaints.
-One of the issues my clients ask the most is; ‘What on earth should I eat right now?‘ To answer this question, everyone’s gut healing diet will be different, but there are some key guidelines that can help anyone as they work to find what is best for them.
+There can be a lot of confusion around what diet is a healthy diet or what foods one should be eating when suffering from health issues and digestive complaints.
+One of the issues my clients ask the most is, “What on earth should I eat right now?”
+To answer this question, everyone’s gut-healing diet will be different, but there are some key guidelines that can help anyone as they work to find what is best for them.

 Sometimes we are so debilitated, raw, inflamed, or compromised that we have to go back to eating basics and heal deeply before we can eat normally. ~ Liz Lipski

 Your body needs protein to heal.
 I have many clients come to me that don’t seem to tolerate meat well which makes them think they should consider becoming vegan/vegetarian.
 However, it’s likely they simply do not have enough stomach acid to break down proteins in the first place.
-Bone broth is very protein sparing and loaded with amino acids.
+Bone broth is very protein-sparing and loaded with amino acids.
 A good option for those who have trouble digesting meat.
 Well-cooked or boiled meats are better tolerated when digestion is impaired and best paired with some fat or broth.
 Bone marrow is also very nourishing.
 Fresh, pastured eggs are an excellent source of protein.
-Read more: Choosing Healthy Meat, Dairy & Seafood

 Yogurt is a key healing food if it is tolerated.
 I highly recommend making homemade yogurt and consuming it regularly.
 It is a key component of the SCD and GAPS diets, both gut-healing protocols.
 If you have an IgE allergy or delayed allergy or sensitivity, yogurt won’t be an option for you.
 In some folks with intermittent allergies, yogurt can be tolerated every 4th or 7th day.
 Yogurt is loaded with beneficial bacteria.
 Yogurt is a healing food included in my traditional cultures throughout history.
 The good bacteria deteriorate in yogurt as it is stored, so it is best to make your own and to eat it fresh.
 If you have SIBO (small intestinal bacterial overgrowth- you may not tolerate yogurt until you get the bacteria under control).